Skip to main content

 • You can find out more about Aware Super’s Retirement Bonus here.

-After you become an Aware Super member, if you wish to rollover any super balances into your new Aware Super account after the merger, you must do so after 11 May 2026 using Aware Super’s USI & ABN:
+If you wish to rollover any super balances into your new Aware Super account after the merger, you must do so using Aware Super’s USI & ABN:

 Aware Super’s USI: 53 226 460 365 016